 Identify opportunities to share information regarding DER related reliability risk problems and problem solving.

-Continue to solicit and address observable reliability issues of DER initiated BES impact through the use of NPCC’s DER Impact Reporting Forms and its associated process.
+Continue to solicit and address observable reliability issues of DER initiated BPS impact through the use of NPCC’s DER Impact Reporting Forms and its associated process.

 Continue to discuss any changes required for System Restoration and Blackstart Plans, as a result of increased DER.